-The window for submitting GTIB grant applications is currently not open.
-However, the GTIB Loan Program is accepting applications from local governments for qualified projects.
+The application window for the current round of GTIB loans will be January 17 to March 17, 2017.
 Please refer to the “Loan Program Guidelines” section of this website for the latest information concerning loan applications.

 The objectives in administering the Georgia Transportation Infrastructure Bank shall be to: